socalledsound/nu-scripts/week1/03-i-heart-react-simplified/w1-v-16-EXERCISE -- Mapping Hearts.md

 [SC]
 show components
 [VO]
-In the last video, we talked a bit about this idea of using small modular components to compose web pages.
+In the last video, I talked a bit about this idea of using small modular components to compose web pages.

+And now, in this video, we're going to do it.

 [SC]

 [VO]
-And now, in this video, we're going to do it.

 We're going to take our Heart Component and use it to build a whole page full of hearts.